Eschatologue/CM_wiki/docs/lore/entry/celestial.md

 Celestial is a language of mysterious origin, notorious for its more-than-lethal effects on those who attempt to interpret its meaning.
 Unlike other confusing language, which merely confounds its readers due to its complex writing system, Celestial poses a direct threat to both mind and body.

 ## Details
-> *"We once encountered this volatile language back in the Heavens.
-These blasted gibberish slaughtered many of our people.
+> *"These blasted gibberish slaughtered many of our people.
 We escaped here to this cursed continent to flee their influence, and here we are—out of the frying pan into the bloody fire!"* - A London General

 Celestial has a unique form of writing, it consists of complex sigils and pictograms.
 These symbols are infamous for their dangerous effects on both body and mind.
 Due to their high flammability, Celestial is often written on steel plates for study, though it can also be chiseled into stone tablets or other flame-retardant materials.

 Some vagrants, capable of writing Celestial either by copying artifacts they stole or through insanity driven by studying these sigils, sometimes commit accidental (or intentional) arson by etching the language onto walls.
 Such individuals are swiftly dealt with by special law enforcement units dedicated to this crime, present in every nation.

 Celestial inscriptions can be found etched on many ruins across the surface and underground sections of Antares.
 These writings appear on ancient artifacts, tablets, and sometimes books.
-The stone pillars of the Northern Gate bear such inscriptions, and the ruins beneath the Myrkheimr mountains and the Underdark often feature these writings as well.
+The pillars of the [Northern Gate](../lore/entry/the-gate.md) bear such inscriptions, and the ruins beneath the Myrkheimr mountains and the Underdark often feature these writings as well.

 Little knowledge exists and many rumors surround Celestial.
 Few dare to study it, often giving it no more than a passing glance.
 Approaching, reading, and especially comprehending Celestial typically results in severe injuries, ranging from varying degrees of burn wounds and nightmares to insanity and, most often, death.